stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 The `vkEnumeratePhysicalDevices` method enumerates the hardware devices by populating an array of handles.

-The native method eventually delegates to the following new method to populate the array:
+The native method eventually delegates to the following code to populate the array:

 ```java
 class ArrayTransformer {